 More from LiveScience

 Denise Chow is the Sci-Tech Editor at Live Science.
-Before joining the LS team in 2013, she spent two years as a staff writer for Space.com, where she wrote about rocket launches and covered NASA's final three space shuttle missions.
+Before joining the Live Science team in 2013, she spent two years as a staff writer for Space.com, where she wrote about rocket launches and covered NASA's final three space shuttle missions.
 A Canadian transplant, Denise has a bachelor's degree from the University of Toronto, and a master's degree in journalism from New York University.
-To find out what her latest project is, you can follow Denise on Google+ and Twitter.